Mediating your divorce without lawyers is becoming a hot option for divorcing couples.

 So, where does that leave the couple who wants to divorce with respect and cooperation, doesn’t want lawyers, and needs help working out the particulars of the divorce?
 A good option is “pro se” mediation.
 The term “pro se” is fancy lawyer talk used to describe a party to a legal cause of action who is unrepresented by legal counsel.

 HOW DOES MEDIATING YOUR DIVORCE WITHOUT LAWYERS WORK

-You and your spouse hire a Mediator.
+You and your spouse hire a Family Mediator.
 The Mediator’s job is to help you and your spouse communicate in a way that helps you resolve the issues in your divorce, like custody, visitation, splitting up your stuff, child support, and other issues.

 You meet with your Mediator for mediation sessions which are informal meetings to talk about what matters to you and to brainstorm some options for custody, visitation, and the other things that are important to you.

 You and your mediator prepare the settlement agreements you will need.
 Your mediator may also prepare all or most of the other court documents you will need to file.

 File all of your court documents, including your settlement agreements, and wait for the Judge to enter your Final Judgment.